neeharperi/neeharperi.github.io/_pages/about.md

 </details>

 ### Recent News
+- [September 2025] Our paper <span style="color:blue">Roboflow100-VL: A Multi-Domain Object Detection Benchmark for Vision-Language Models</span> has been accepted to NeurIPS D&B 2025
 - [June 2025] Our paper <span style="color:blue">MonoFusion: Sparse-View 4D Reconstruction via Monocular Fusion</span> has been accepted to ICCV 2025
 - [May 2025] Our paper <span style="color:blue">Towards Learning to Complete Anything in LiDAR</span> has been accepted to ICML 2025
 - [February 2025] Our paper <span style="color:blue">QuickDraw: Fast Visualization, Analysis and Active Learning for Medical Image Segmentation</span> has been accepted to HCII 2025